jundalisay/superblist/content/en/faq.md

 - The Jews program their minds according to the Torah
 - The Muslims program their minds according to the Quran, which denounces the Torah

-The difference in programming creates a perpetual conflict which eats up the attention and resources of the world.
+The great big problem is that mentality creates reality.
+And so the difference in programming creates a perpetual real conflict which eats up the attention and resources of the world.
 This is similar to how the fight between malware and anti-virus on your computer eats up resources that slows down other programs.
 The world has to push for such a new law-book, as the core of a one-state solution, for its own sake.

 {{< /l >}}